kisanakkkkk/writeup/Cyber Apocalypse CTF 2022/Jenny From The Block/Jenny From The Block.md

 </code></pre>

 <p>To create a decrypt function, the incoming ciphertext must be converted into bytes first.
 Like encryption, the ciphertext bytes are also divided into 32-byte block arrays.
 Now it's just a matter of keys.
-The initial key used when encrypting is 32 bytes which is randomly generated, and bruteforce is not the way to get it because it will take too long.
+The initial key used when encrypting is 32 bytes which is randomly generated, and we also can get the key by reversing the known ori_block with encrypted_block.
 But, <strong>do we really have to get that random key?</strong></p>

 <p>The part we can exploit is the key after the first round of encryption, which consists of encrypted_block + ori_block of that round.
 The encrypted block are from the ciphertext that is given, while to get the ori_block we have to decrypt the encrypted block to construct the next key. apparently, we can find out the original block of the first round by using a command, that is <em>'Command executed: cat secret.txt'</em> which has a length of 32 bytes.
 </p>